EvanSkiStudios/Raccoon-Mischief/README.md

 * Endermen no longer take fire or water damage
 * Endermen now spawn with permant potion effects of Strength 2, Regeneration 3, Health Boost 2, Speed 2
 * Changed the Recipes for Crafting Tables, Furnaces, Chests, and Trapped Chests
+* The server will now tell Mercerenies that its on fire

 ## Recipes
 * Cake from Slices > 7 Cake Slices